 3. Museum of Contemporary Art (MOCA)

-MOCA is open Tuesday through Friday and Sundays from 11 a.m. to 5 p.m., and Saturdays 1 p.m. to 9 p.m.
-Admission is $5 for adults, $3 for students and seniors, and free for children under 12, MOCA members, North Miami residents, veterans, and city employees.
-Free parking is offered to the east, west and south sides of the museum, which is located between NE 7th Avenue and NE 8th Avenue on NE 125th Street.
+MOCA is open Tuesday-Friday 10 a.m.-5 p.m., Saturday-Sunday 11 a.m.-5 p.m., CLOSED Monday.
+General admission is $10, $3 for students and seniors, and free for children under 12, MOCA members, North Miami residents, veterans, and city employees.
+Open by “pay as you wish” on the last Friday of each month for “Jazz at MOCA.”
+Free parking is offered to the east, west and south sides of the museum.

 4. Lowe Art Museum

-Nestled right in the middle of the University of Miami’s campus, Lowe Art Museum is home to a variety of Native American, ancient Egyptian, Renaissance and Baroque, Asian, and European originals.
-The facility opened in 1950, when it began as a display crossing three classrooms.
-It is the oldest art museum in Miami.
-Top works in the 17,500-piece collection include paintings from Claude Monet, African sculptures from 500 BCE, Asian costumes, medieval manuscripts, and the Samuel H. Kress Collection.
+This Miami art museum is a centerpiece of the University of Miami, and is home to a variety of Native American, ancient Egyptian, Renaissance and Baroque, Asian, and European originals.
+The Lowe is the oldest art museum in Miami, which originally opened in 1950 as an art display across the classrooms in the building.
+Originally established through a gift by Joe and Emily Lowe, this stunning 17,500-piece collection includes paintings from Claude Monet, African sculptures from 500 BCE, Asian costumes, medieval manuscripts, and The Samuel H. Kress collection.

-Lowe Art Museum is open Tuesday through Saturday, 10 a.m. to 4 p.m., and Sundays from 12 p.m. to 4 p.m.
+The Lowe Art Museum is open Tuesday-Saturday, 10 a.m.-4 p.m., Sundays from 12 p.m.- 4 p.m.
 The cost of general admission for anyone over the age of 12 is $12.50, while students and seniors are admitted for $8.
 Children under 12, Lowe members, UM students/staff, and military personnel can visit the museum for free.
-The facility is located about 5 miles south of Miami in Coral Gables.

 5. Gary Nader Art Centre